james-t-larson/neutral-times-api/taskell.md

     * [x] Make sure that sources is in the endpoint
     * [x] Add sources to the tests
     * [x] Remove published at from the tests
+- Write tests for open ai generation service
+- Should generate articles at noon and midnight